-If you are struggling to write new content, revising and republishing some of your older stuff could help to keep the posts coming and maintain your blogging schedule.
+If you are struggling to write new content, revising and republishing, some of your older stuff could keep the posts coming and maintain your blogging schedule.
 It’s basically free content that you get to publish again.
 How convenient!

 How to Revise and Republish

 We all know how to revise a post.
 Correcting details, re-wording things, or deleting stuff that is no longer true is easy.
 In WordPress, pressing the blue ‘Update’ button on the right saves the post in its current date-published spot.
 Meaning, any new hits to that post will reflect the changes you made.

 But, your readership won’t know that you made those changes.
 In fact, they might not know that article exists if they discovered your blog after that post was published.